iwantmyname/blog/_posts/2015-05-26-style-on-the-web-is-subjective.md

 <!-- excerpt -->

 As far as TLDs go, style is an interesting word.
-It's not a job description or a thing you do—instead, it's more about a process.
-Style is the way you make something, or a specific form that's trying to be achieved.
-You can have good style, or you could have your haircuts styled a certain way.
-So what can you do with a .STYLE domain name?
+It's not a job description or a thing you do—instead, it's more of a process.
+Style can be the way you make something, or a specific form that's trying to be achieved.
+You can have good style, bad style, correct style, or maybe you just want your haircuts styled a certain way.
+But what can you do with a .STYLE domain name?

 <!-- /excerpt -->